Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 \subsection{Country-level cultural distance under three prompting regimes}

-Having embedded both IVS respondents and model responses in a common space, we quantify alignment using country-level Euclidean distance in the IVS benchmark coordinates as described in \cite{pgae346}.
+Having embedded both IVS respondents and model responses in a common space, we quantify alignment using country-level Euclidean distance in the IVS benchmark coordinates as described by Tao et al. \cite{pgae346}.
 Let $\boldsymbol{\nu}^{\text{IVS}}_{c}\in\mathbb{R}^{2}$ denote the IVS reference coordinate for country/territory $c$ (computed from human respondents).
 All distances are measured to the same human reference point $\boldsymbol{\nu}^{\text{IVS}}_{c}$.

 We compare three prompting regimes for cultural conditioning:

 \textbf{(1) No culture conditioning.} We compute a single generic model point $\boldsymbol{\mu}_{m,\varnothing}$ and compare it to every country benchmark: